SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Background

 \subsection{Kelips \cite{cloudComputingConcepts} \cite{gupta2003kelips}}

-Kelips is a peer-to-peer (p2p) Distributed Hash Table (DHT) system with constant time file look-up complexity.
-For description purposes we consider a distributed system of $N$ nodes with the nodes divided into $\sqrt{N}$ buckets called affinity groups of size $\sqrt{N}$ each.
-Each node is associated with a unique affinity group as determined by a hash function and its hash parameter.

-Each node stores the socket address of all nodes in its affinity group in home affinity group members list and socket address of $w$ nodes each for each non-home affinity group in separate non-home affinity group members list.
-Additionally, it also stores file pointers for all files hashed to its affinity group.
+{ Kelips} is a peer-to-peer (p2p) Distributed Hash Table (DHT) with O(1) file look-up complexity.
+Consider a distributed system of $N$ nodes.
+The nodes are divided into $\sqrt{N}$ buckets (affinity groups) of size $\sqrt{N}$ each.
+Each node is hashed to a unique affinity group.
+It stores socket address of nodes in its affinity group in a list and those of $w$ nodes each for other affinity groups in another.
+This provides alternate routes for information to propagate in the face of faults and failures.